vivascu/ml-kit-on-demand/README.md

-# ml-kit-on-demand
+# ML Kit in an on-demand feature module
-Using ML Kit in from demand feature modules on Android.
+POC for using ML Kit pose detection in a dynamic feature module.

+Run `./install_bundle.sh` to assemble the bundle and install it.